PEMF Therapy for Enlarged Prostate

 • While the Microcirc is not yet available in the U.S., the Magcell Vetri (a similar veterinary model used in the canine study) can be obtained from the U.S. distributor:

-• The Magcell Microcirc is available in Canada through Remington Medical and Urology Health Store.
+• Magcell products are available in Canada through Remington Medical and Urology Health Store.

 Tell us what you think